GannettDigital/api-docs/source/includes/_authentication.md

-# Authentication
+# API Access

-During initial setup the Reach Local API will make a GET request to the registered redirect_uri address with a code parameter.
-This code is the authorization token to be used during the REQUEST ACCESS TOKEN section.

-## Initial Setup

-This needs to be performed once or if latest refresh token if somehow lost.
-This process will allow you to retrieve an authorization token which can be used to request an access token and refresh token.

-In order to obtain OAuth authentication tokens, it is first necessary to register your application with Reach Local.
-As part of this registration, you will obtain a client id and a client secret token.
-The client id token is a public identifier for your application that will differentiate it amongst other Reach Local API integrations.
-The client secret is a secret known only to the application and the authorization server.
-As part of provisioning a new integration with our OAuth provider, a redirect URI must be provided by the client.
-Please contact Reach Local at apiservices@reachlocal.com in order to obtain a client id and client secret.
+We have a two-step access process; authentication and authorization.

+* The authentication process registers your application to a business user email.

+* The authorization process determines the advertising data the business user is allowed to access.

+Note: Business user’s access to advertiser’s data (GMAIDs) is maintained through Campaign Central/Corp.

-## Web Application Authentication Method
+## Step 1: Authentication

-Once you have obtained the necessary OAuth tokens (CLIENT_ID and CLIENT_SECRET), in a browser go to
+The first step is to register your application with Reach Local.
+Please contact your account manager, DMC or [LocaliQ API Support](apiservices@reachlocal.com) to request API access.

+You will get a response within 1 business day.
+The response email will contain a Client Id and a Client Secret token.

+* The Client Id token is a public identifier for your application that will differentiate it amongst other Reach Local API integrations.

+* The client secret is a secret known only to the application and the authorization server.

+## Step 2: Authorization

+The second step involves receiving an Authorization token, which is then used to request an Access and Refresh token. **There are two ways to receive an Authorization token: User login method and Direct access method.**

+### Authorization Token (User login method)

+Through a browser initiate the authorization with your Client Id and Client Secret tokens [Step 1] and your REDIRECT_URI (the redirect URI is where all API related responses will be sent)

 `https://api.reachlocalservices.com/oauth/authorize?client_id=[CLIENT_ID]&response_type=code&redirect_uri=[REDIRECT_URI]`

-Where CLIENT_ID is provided during implementation.
-REDIRECT_URI is a URL provided by the client at implementation time and stored with the OAuth provided.

-This link is generally provided as a login link.

-If done correctly you’ll see a login screen.
-Enter the credentials that were provided at account setup time.
-These are the same credentials used to authenticate with the Edge application.
+This will bring up the Reach Local login screen.
+Please enter your Reach Local credentials; the ones that were provided to you at account setup time.

 ![login screen](/images/login.png)

-Upon successful authentication, you will be shown our terms of service which you must agree to.
-Then you’ll be redirected to the REDIRECT_URI along with an authorization token that expires in 10 minutes.
-If you fail to use it before it expires then you must repeat these steps again.
+Upon successful authentication, you will be redirected to the REDIRECT_URI along with an Authorization token.
+This token expires in 10 minutes.

-Use the authorization token to request an access and refresh token.

 ### Requesting Access and Refresh Tokens

+Please use the Authorization token to request an Access and Refresh token.

 ```ruby
 require 'uri'